 Cabbage worms can wreak havoc on your cabbage plants and other members of the cabbage family.
 These include cabbages, broccoli, cauliflower, kohl rabi, kale and brussel sprouts.
 That ‘beautiful white butterfly’ will be one of the first you see early in the springtime and is called a cabbage butterfly or moth.
 They lay tiny white eggs underneath your brassica leaves which become cabbage worms.
 Within days that tiny cabbage worm will become a large one consuming large amounts of your homegrown produce and leaving huge holes, not to mention yucky green stuff (cabbage worm excrement, gross).
-You can learn about the full life-cycle here.

 Preventing Cabbage worms

 There are a couple of ways for preventing cabbage worms on your brassicas/cole crops.
 One way is to locate the damaged plants (easily spotted with holes in them) and look over the plant.
 You can find and squish the caterpillars or give them to your chickens.
 You can also see clusters of eggs underneath the leaves, but because other bugs lay eggs, I wait until they’ve hatched to squish the tiny caterpillars.
 They often hide on the very inside part of the plant, so make sure you check it over thoroughly.
 Do these a couple of times a week in the spring, and again in the fall.

 Seek the tiny green (or large) green cabbage worms eating your plant.

 Yuck.
 Once they get this big I use my garden boots

 Row covers work great at preventing pests like cabbage worm from getting at your plants.
 It helps to have a watering system in place like drip irrigation however, because lifting up the tunnel to water might mean they sneak in!